Mandybee/mandy-learning-react/readme.md

     <HomeGuest />
     <Footer />

+### Creating a Snippet in Visual Studio Code

+Code > Preferences > User Snippets

+Type in "React" to find 'javascriptreact' and it'll create a JSON file to edit.

+From the repo, I grabbed some code to paste in there to create a new [React component snippet](https://github.com/LearnWebCode/react-course/blob/master/vscode-react-component.txt).

+You can easily create your own snippets using this app: [snippet generator](https://snippet-generator.app) It can generate Visual Studio Code, Sublime Text, and Atom snippets!

 ## Routing / Client-side Rendering

 Okay, I thought this was totally neato.
 (Yep, we're back in the 90's.)
 I remember a developer I worked with many years ago set up a site that did this -- one HTML page, many URLs, different content.
 It seemed like total magic.
 Honestly, it still does, but I don't necessarily have to know how to write all of this stuff from scratch in order to use it, right??